evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Conclusions

-Future work will explore new research lines on event-based facial analysis with real datasets, addressing the design of improved recognition models, new face detection systems, 2D and 3D face reconstruction, head pose estimation, face landmark detection, among others.
-We also plan to evaluate and adapt the proposed method to classification problems where the spatio-temporal dynamics of the object are key; in particular, we will further explore the strategy of building encoders by using frame reconstruction as a proxy.
+Future work will explore the use of the learned encoder for other problems (face detection, face recognition, etc.).
+We also plan to evaluate and adapt the proposed method to classification problems in which the spatio-temporal dynamics of other objects are key, and no annotated data are available; in particular, we will further explore the strategy of building encoders using frame reconstruction as a proxy.